MyUnisoft/tsd/README.md

 ## API

 There is multiple exported `namespace` in the local file `index.d.ts`.
+Online documentation is accessible [here](https://myunisoft.github.io/tsd/)

 ```ts
 export {